ubaidsayyed54/Teensy-YOLO/README.md

 Use-Case
 --------
 YOLO/Darknet may be used as a custom location detector on a multi-core SBC (like Raspberry Pi 3), with high FPS and lowered, but sufficient, accuracy, when only a small number of classes are needed.
-This specific use was built for a Hackaday wearable (https://hackaday.io/project/26863-visioneer), used by a blind person, to detect the presence and location of a pedestrian button near a crosswalk.
+This specific use was built for a Hackaday wearable (https://hackaday.io/project/26863-visioneer), to be used by a blind person, to detect the presence and direction of a pedestrian button near a crosswalk.

 Hardware (as shown:  )
 --------